 If you don’t secure a seat in Round 1, consider these alternatives:

-- Explore COMEDK UGET: Apply to private colleges accepting COMEDK scores (Round 1 allotment by August 1, 2025).
+- Apply to private colleges accepting COMEDK scores (Round 2 allotment by September, 2025).

-- Consider Other Exams: Pursue admissions via NEET (for medical) or university-specific tests.
+- Pursue admissions via NEET (for medical) or university-specific tests.

-- Prepare for KCET 2026: Enroll in coaching to improve your rank next year.
+- Enroll in coaching to improve your rank next year.

 Conclusion

-.
-The KCET 2025 Round 1 seat allotment is a critical milestone for students aiming to secure admission in Karnataka’s top colleges.
+The KCET 2025 Round 2 seat allotment is a critical milestone for students aiming to secure admission in Karnataka’s top colleges.
 By understanding the process, key dates, and strategic tips, candidates can maximize their chances of securing their desired seat.
 Regularly check the KEA website (cetonline.karnataka.gov.in or kea.kar.nic.in) for updates, and use the mock allotment and previous year’s cutoffs to make informed decisions during option entry.
-Whether you aim for a government college or a private institute, carefulplanning and timely action are key to success in the KCET 2025 counseling process.

 What is the difference between mock and final seat allotment?